-Digital WPI is an open access digital repository for publishing and sharing digital resources unique to WPI.
-Digital WPI:
+Digital WPI is an open access repository sharing digital resources unique to WPI and:

 - Enhances the global availability and persistence of these unique contributions and resources